 Maybe you’re upset that he forgot to do the dishes again or you are annoyed that your wife has been very cold and distant toward you lately.
-This is enough for you to turn into a ball of fumes, storm into the living room and start the fight of the decade.
+This is enough for you to turn into a ball of fire, storm into the living room and start the fight of the decade.
 But the moment you take a step back and try to analyze what’s happening, you may see a little merit in their argument too.

 This doesn’t mean that your spouse was never wrong or that you have been mindlessly yelling at them.
-It’s just possible that there is a far wider range of things that you must perceive to understand the situation better.
-Perhaps he forgot to do the dishes because he had a long evening of making grocery runs and picking up the girls from their dance lesson.
+It’s just possible that there is a wider range of things that you must understand to perceive the situation better.
+Perhaps he forgot to do the dishes because he had a long evening of grocery runs and picking up the girls from their dance lesson.
 Maybe your wife is acting distant because she’s got a crazy new boss at work and it’s been driving her up the wall.
 Take a bird’s eye view, assess the situation from all sides and you’ll be a much better lover to your partner.

 How to have a bird’s eye view?

 To put it in a nutshell; in a conflict, the one who can distance themself from the issue and see the entire picture without a preconceived notion, can bring so much more sanity and direction to the engagement.
 But the oracle question is, “Are you ready to give up your sense of hurt and do that?”